ingritu/TDT4900-Master-Thesis/README.md

 ```

 ## Project Structure
 This project uses the Data Science CookieCutter template.
+Some of the scripts
+ended up not being used for the pipeline but they have not been removed since
+they were a part of the process.
 ```
 /
 ├── data/